SFGLab/ChromMovie/README.md

 ## Output

 Simulation results will be saved in the folder `output`.
-The typical output of ChromMovie simulation consists of the following data:
+A typical output of ChromMovie simulation consists of the following data:

 * `config.yaml` - Configuration file used for this particular simulation.
 This is a copy of the input configuration file.
 * `energy.csv` - File containing diagnostic information about Energy and Temperature of the simulation.
-* `simulation_reportXXX.pdf` - A pdf file with diagnostic information and figures created for each resolution XXX used in the simulation.
+* `simulation_reportXXX.pdf` - `.pdf` file with diagnostic information and figures created for each resolution XXX used in the simulation.
 Only generated if `pdf_report==True`.
-* `struct_00_init.cif` - A .cif file containing merged information about the initial structure for each simulation frame.
+* `struct_00_init.cif` - `.cif` file containing merged information about the initial structure for each simulation frame.
 Typically initial structure is a self-avoiding random walk.
-* `struct_XX_resYYY_init.cif` - A `.cif` file containing merged information about the initial structure at each resolution of the simulation (after initial energy minimization).
+* `struct_XX_resYYY_init.cif` - `.cif` file containing merged information about the initial structure at each resolution of the simulation (after initial energy minimization).
-* `struct_XX_resYYY_ready.cif` - A `.cif` file containing merged information about the final structure at each resolution of the simulation.
+* `struct_XX_resYYY_ready.cif` - `.cif` file containing merged information about the final structure at each resolution of the simulation.
 * `frames_cif` - Folder containing all of the structures in `.cif` format for different steps and frames of the simulation and the lowest of the resolutions of the simulation.
-* `frames_npy` - Folder containing contact heatmaps in `.npy` created from the input contact data for the lowest of the resolutions of the simulation.
+* `frames_npy` - Folder containing contact heatmaps in `.npy` format created from the input contact data for the lowest of the resolutions of the simulation.

 ## Simulation Arguments